ClouDesire/docusaurus/docs/modules-okd.md

 ---
 id: modules-okd
 title: Selling and provisioning of OKD projects
-sidebar_label: OKD projects itnegration
+sidebar_label: OKD projects integration
 ---

 Cloudesire platform enables selling of OKD projects via a native API integration.

-A special product on the marketplace is available for purchase that automatically provision on OKD a new user with a dedicated project.
+A special product on the marketplace is available for purchase that automatically provisions a new user with a dedicated project on OKD.

-To achieve this, administrator credentials of an OKD platform is necessary to be able to dynamically create new users and projects.
+To achieve this, it is necessary to provide administrator credentials of an OKD platform in order to dynamically create new users and projects.

 Both *prepaid* and *pay-as-you-go* pricing models are supported.